openharmony/docs/en/application-dev/faqs/faqs-connectivity.md

-# FAQs About Network and Connection Development
+# Network and Connection Development

 ## What Are the Data Formats Supported by extraData in an HTTP Request?